FAQ

 Do you require the MCAT?
 Is there a time limit in which it needs to be completed?

-Yes.
-We do require valid MCAT scores that have been taken within 3 years prior to matriculation.
-We generally will not consider MCATS taken before April 2011 or after September 2013 for the current application cycle (2014).
-If you have scores that are outside this window, you must have written approval before applying to us.
+Yes, we do require valid MCAT scores that have been taken within three years prior to the matriculation year.
+We generally will not consider MCATs taken before April 2021; we will accept MCATs taken through September 2024 for the 2025 application cycle.
+We do not accept scores from the previous version of the MCAT.
+If you have highly competitive scores that are outside this window, you may petition before applying.
 Please email medadmit@gwu.edu if you wish to request an exception.

 What should I do if I am scheduled to take the MCAT this summer?